 Stafford Loans (Subsidized and Unsubsidized) are available to students.
 The interest

-rate on loans as of July 1, 2013 will be 6.8% fixed for Subsidized Loans (unless changed
+rate on loans as of July 1, 2015 will be 4.29% fixed for Subsidized and Unsubsidized

-begins 6 months after the student ceases half-time enrollment.
-A Master Promissory
+Loans.
+Repayment begins 6 months after the student ceases half-time enrollment.
+A

-Note (MPN) and Entrance Counseling session are required before loans will be processed
+Master Promissory Note (MPN) and Entrance Counseling session are required before loans

 To apply for the Stafford Loan, students MUST complete the following: